Menu

 What is Secondary (Revision) Breast Reduction Surgery?
-For Whom is it Necessary?

-Secondary (revision) breast reduction surgery is a corrective surgical procedure performed on patients who have previously undergone breast reduction surgery but whose aesthetic, functional, or health expectations were not met.
+Secondary (revision) breast reduction surgery is a corrective surgical procedure performed on patients who have previously undergone breast reduction but whose aesthetic, functional, or health expectations were not met.

 The need for secondary breast reduction most commonly arises for the following reasons:

-Who is Suitable for Revision Breast Reduction Surgery?
+Who is Revision Breast Reduction Surgery For?

 Revision breast reduction surgery may be suitable for patients who:

-- Have previously had breast reduction surgery,
+• Have previously had breast reduction surgery,

-- Have ongoing physical complaints (back, neck, shoulder pain),
+• Continue to have physical complaints (back, neck, shoulder pain),

-- Are aesthetically dissatisfied,
+• Are aesthetically dissatisfied,

-At this point, a detailed examination and the evaluation of previous surgery records are extremely important.
+At this point, a detailed examination and evaluation of previous surgery records are extremely important.

 Why is Revision Breast Reduction Surgery More Difficult?